LYxiaotai/MDIC3/README.md

 ```

-The results inluding '[celltype_communication.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data/result)' and '[cellular_communication.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data/result)' will be put in your "target" directory.
+The output inluding '[celltype_communication.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data/result)' and '[cellular_communication.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data/result)' will be put in your "target" directory.
 If '-grnsave==TRUE', an additional txt file '[GRN_GNIPLR.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data/result)' will be generated for saving the GRN adjacency matrix and put in your "target" directory.